Deciding to prosecute

 A decision to prosecute is based on two tests:

-At this stage the PPS must decide if prosecution at court is the best way of dealing with the case.
+The PPS must decide if prosecution at court is the best way of dealing with the case.

 Alternatives to formal court processes